Lymph Nodes and Cancer

 It depends.
 Sometimes there are so few cancer cells in the node that the pathologist must use special tests to find them.
 In the case of a very few cancer cells in a lymph node, it may not change the treatment plan at all.

 If there’s a lot of cancer in a node, the large mass can be seen easily.
-If the cancer is growing out of the lymph node through the layer of connective tissue on the outside (call the capsule), it’s called extracapsular extension.
+If the cancer is growing out of the lymph node through the layer of connective tissue on the outside (called the capsule), it’s called extracapsular extension.

 Cancer that has spread to nodes further away from the primary cancer will more likely need extra treatment with chemo or radiation.
 For instance, if nodes are affected on the other side of the body, the cancer may need more treatment.